7th Infantry Regiment (Argentina): Falklands War

 On the night of 13/14 June, The British SAS reportedly tried to infiltrate the regiment by mingling with the fleeing RI Mec 7 soldiers from Wireless Ridge, making it very difficult for the 181st Military Police Company and supporting 1st Amphibious Engineer Company to differentiate between the two in the dark.
-After the Argentinian surrender, after a bitter street brawl with the British soldiers from 3 PARA, the 7th Regiment soldiers were taken back to Argentina on board the British cruise liner 'Canberra'.
+After the Argentinian surrender, that saw a bitter street brawl take place between British soldiers from 3 PARA and elements from the 7th Regiment, the soldiers along with many of theirs superiors were taken back to Argentina on board the British cruise liner 'Canberra'.

 A British report in 1986 on the action on the western end of Longdon noted that "Some of them were very disciplined firing moving back into cover then coming out again and firing again or throwing grenades."
 Private Carlos Alberto Chiarlini would confirm this as part of his training in an Argentine documentary (Malvinas: La Guerra Que No Vimos, 1984): I was sleeping and then I started hearing shots.
 I got out of my position, there were tracers everywhere and shot after shot after shot.
 I looked ahead where the enemy was supposed to be coming from and everything that moved I shot at...
 I had to keep changing position because they saw me.
 I would shoot and they would see the flash of my rifle.
 I couldn't stay there long because they would pinpoint me and I would be in great danger.
 So I kept changing positions.

+During the fighting on Longdon on the night of 11-12 June, the quartermaster officer in the 7th Regiment Command Post, Captain Guillermo Santiago Grau also showed personal courage, volunteering and driving his jeep up the eastern slopes of Mount Longdon and he was responsible in evacuating under British naval bombardment a total of 67 wounded in Captain Carlos López-Astore's B Company 7th Regiment.

-During the close-quarter fighting, some British paratroopers reported hearing the Argentine defenders on Wireless Ridge use the 'wise-guy' talk adopted from 1930s Hollywood gangster movies.
+During the close-quarter fighting, some British paratroopers reported hearing the Argentine defenders on the main part of Wireless Ridge use the foul 'wise-guy' talk in English adopted from Hollywood movies depicting tough Italian-American gangsters from the 1930s.

 On the night of 16 June, a fight broke out involving the 7th Regiment and 3 PARA, which turned into a riot with the Argentinians setting fire to the Globe Store.
 However a company from 2 PARA soon rushed to the area and order was restored.

+British journalist Andrew Vine from the Yorkshire Post aboard the Canberra compared the worn-out state of the young Argentine soldiers captured at Port Stanley with those seized earlier at Goose Green, noting the demeanour of the marine conscripts and those belonging in army units that had received Ranger-type training: